By:- Sunil Kumar Mishra

 Limiting his monthly expenses to 3000 rupees, Monender saves 8000 rupees to send back home for his wife, son and two daughters.
 “Kishore (his 19 year old son) has given matric in March, from UP Board.
 I will make sure that he attends higher studies at any cost”, Monender explains his future plans.
 His other daughter is in 4th standard.
 He is very proud to say that he has admitted her to a private school though he has to pay a heavy fee.

-Issues back home haunt him every day, despite belong kilometres away.
+Issues back home haunt him every day, despite being kilometers away.
 “I have no pucca house.
 I did not get the benefit of Avas Yojna (Housing Scheme) because the head of the village did not want me to get the benefit of it.
 Even the old house we have, the roof gets really leaky during the rainy season.”

 The story of migrant labourers in the area does not have much difference.
 Only the names or the places they come from change.
 Many of them are here trying to find job opportunities which are difficult to find in their home state or looking for better payments to repay heavy debts and are the sole breadwinners of their family.
 Ankit Sahi (19) was carrying a can of water from the nearest public hand pump near the industrial area.
 A resident of Muzzafar Nagar of Western UP, he works in a cement factory near the flour mill in the industrial area for 5500 Rupees for a month.
 Being an unskilled labour, his payment is not as good as Monender or Bhagola, but he is lucky to get accommodation and food provided by the factory management.